Pirri's goal in 3rd lifts Golden Knights over Avalanche, 2-1

 Stastny, who played his first eight NHL seasons with the Avs and ranks ninth on their career scoring list with 458 points, has three goals for the Golden Knights - all in the last six games.

+Vegas improved to 3-0-1 against the Avalanche since joining the league last season and has outscored them by a combined 14-4.

-NOTES: Vegas forward Max Pacioretty was put back on injured reserve. ...
+NOTES: Vegas forward Max Pacioretty went back on injured reserve. ...
 Golden Knights forward Ryan Carpenter played in his 100th career game. ...
 Vegas improved to 8-0 with 40 or more shots on goal. ...
 Colorado's Nathan MacKinnon is the only NHL player to rank among the league's top 10 in points (third with 57), goals (ninth with 22) and assists (fifth with 35).
-He has a point in 20 of his last 25 games.
+He has a point in 20 of his last 25 games. ...
+Fleury earned his 50th win with the Golden Knights.

 UP NEXT